 The Company is engaged primarily in the acquisition, exploration and development of mineral resource properties throughout the Americas.
-The Company's exploration activities are currently focused on mineral properties situated in Canada.
+The Company's exploration activities are currently focused on mineral properties situated in Ontario.
+The Company also maintains mineral properties in Manitoba.
 The Company is listed on the TSX Venture Exchange ("TSXV") and trades under the symbol "NDR".

-HIGHLIGHTS FOR THE NINE MONTHS ENDED FEBRUARY 28, 2017 AND SUBSEQUENT EVENTS TO APRIL 27, 2017
+HIGHLIGHTS FOR THE YEAR ENDED MAY 31, 2017 AND SUBSEQUENT EVENTS TO SEPTEMBER 18, 2017

-During the period:
+During the year

-- The Company completed a private placement of flow through shares and non-flow through units, raising gross proceeds of \$722,500 for working capital and exploration of the Company's Savant Lake gold property in northwestern Ontario. - The Company completed a 1,626 metre Phase I drill program on the Savant Lake gold project which tested 8 of 18 targets that were prioritized in 2016 from the Company's airborne geophysical and ground exploration programs. - The Company welcomed Mr. John Wenger to its Board of Directors.
-Mr. Wenger brings a wealth of experience to the Board in areas of financing, project transactions and mergers and acquisitions. - The Company's joint venture partner (Yamana Gold Inc. or "Yamana") commenced a 2,800-metre drilling program within and around the Domain gold project of which the Company held a 34.8% interest in.
-NDR has elected not to contribute to the exploration program and its interest will be diluted.
-The Company retains the right to contribute to future programs based on exploration success. - Over the near term the Company will continue its focus on mineral projects in Canada.
+- The Company completed a private placement of flow through shares and non-flow through units, raising gross proceeds of \$722,500 for working capital and exploration of the Company's Savant Lake gold property in northwestern Ontario. - The Company completed a 1,626 metre ("m") Phase I drill program on the Savant Lake gold project which tested 8 of 18 targets that were prioritized in 2016 from the Company's airborne geophysical and ground exploration programs. - The Company welcomed Mr. John Wenger to its Board of Directors.
+Mr. Wenger brings a wealth of experience to the Board in areas of financing, project transactions and mergers and acquisitions. - The Company's joint venture partner (Yamana Gold Inc., or "Yamana") commenced a 2,800-metre drilling program within and around the Domain gold project of which the Company held a 34.8% interest in.
+NDR has elected not to contribute to the 2017 exploration program and its interest has been diluted to 29.56%.
+The Company retains the right to contribute to future programs based on exploration success.